baklai/caiass/README.md

 # TG Chat AI Assistant

-TG Chat AI Assistant is a Telegram bot that allows you to interact with an AI assistant (using Ollama GPT models) via private messages.
-The bot maintains a chat history per user and responds only to selected users.
+TG Chat AI Assistant is a Telegram application that enables interaction with an AI assistant (powered by locally hosted Ollama GPT models) through private messages.
+The application keeps a chat history for each user and responds only to selected users.

 ---